|Year of offer||2018|

 |Fees||Subject EFTSL, Level, Discipline & Census Date|

-The subject focuses on examples of major sensory systems, the control of movement, and on complex brain functions such as memory, language and consciousness.
-These complex functional capacities are considered from the perspective of normal brain operation and from an examination of the abnormalities underlying neurological disorders.
+The subject explores the complexities of integrated neuroscience by focusing on examples of major sensory systems, and on complex brain functions involved in language, numeracy and other areas of cognition.
+These processes are considered from the perspective of normal brain operation, the organisation of neural circuitry and from an examination of the abnormalities underlying neurological disorders.

 Intended learning outcomes

 1. Develop a deep insight into how the brain performs some of its complex functions.

 2. Develop an awareness of the major research achievements in understanding complex brain functions and the major outstanding questions.

 3. Become familiar with the range of technologies and cutting-edge research for investigating brain operation.